the-pashok/Javascript-Interview-Questions/README-ENG.md

 ### 15. What are the differences between var, let, and const
 <p>var is scoped to a function. let and const are block-scoped.
 Accessible to nearest curly braces (function, if-else, for-loop)</p>

-### 16. What is the DOM?
-<p>It stands for Document Object Model.
-This can be used to access and change the document structure, style, and content.</p>